Health Policy PhD Student, Harvard University

 Rebecca’s primary research interests are in health care consumerism, including the impacts of health care quality and price information on patient choice.
 She is particularly interested in the application of these questions to women’s decisions on where to receive maternity care.
 Rebecca’s research also explores how ongoing changes to the structure of public insurance programs affect access to high quality care for low-income populations.
 She is interested in quasi-experimental methods for comparing the structure of these programs and other health care policies across states.

 Rebecca completed her Master of Science in Health Policy & Management at the Harvard T.H.
 Chan School of Public Health in 2016.
 During her time as a Master’s student, she held an internship at Massachusetts’s health insurance exchange, the Health Connector.
 Before coming to Harvard, she worked as a research assistant at the Center for Studying Health System Change (now part of Mathematica Policy Research) in Washington, D.C.
 She holds a B.A. in Psychology from Carleton College.
+Previously, she was a research assistant for Dr. Ateev Mehrotra in the Department of Health Care Policy at Harvard Medical School.

 Gourevitch R, Desai S, Hicks AL, Hatfield LA, Chernew ME, Mehrotra A. “Who Uses a Price Transparency Tool?
 Implications for Increasing Consumer Engagement.”
 Inquiry.
 In press.